 DREAM INTERPRETATION No.1 (1975, for solo violin) completely follows the dream.
 In this dream there was a vague area, dark and unformed, connecting the two major sections of the dream.
 This resulted in light tappings with the fingers on the violin body and faint non-pitched bow scratchings on the strings.
 When the next section of the dream occurred – I’m swimming down a slow river in the West – a languid traveling melody fades in.
 A recording of this piece with me simultaneously narrating the dream appeared on my “Roger Miller’s Exquisite Corpse” CD on SST Records.

 Dream Interpetation No.1 (Judith Stanton, violin).
 SST Records.

-My newest guitar work, “A Book of Dreams” (2018/2020), is based entirely on this technique.
-In this case, the instrumentation is multiple electric guitars (LINK to Dream- State Guitar page), loops and sound-altering devices.
-The extended techniques and unorthodox sounds produced are suitable for presenting the unconscious mind, which operates within an anti-logical construct rather than day-to-day rationality.
+My newest guitar work, “Dream Interpretations for Solo Electric Guitar Ensemble” (2020), is based entirely on this technique.
+In this case, the instrumentation is multiple electric guitars, loops and sound-altering devices.
+The extended techniques and unorthodox sounds produced are suitable for representing the unconscious mind, which operates within an anti-logical construct rather than day-to-day rationality.

-Part of what intrigues me about this technique is that a dream is created without conscious control, yet is completely ego-based and could ONLY have been created by that dreamer.
-It is, in that sense, an interesting take on utilizing “chance” in music: it is simultaneously super-personal, yet objectively abstract.
+Part of what intrigues me about this technique is that a dream is created without conscious control, yet is completely ego-based and could only have been created by that specific dreamer.
+It is, in that sense, an interesting take on utilizing “chance” in music: simultaneously super-personal, yet objectively abstract.